pycontribs/pyrax/docs/cloud_loadbalancers.md

     pyrax.utils.wait_until(lb, "status", "ACTIVE", interval=1, attempts=30, verbose=True)    print
     print "After removing node:", lb.nodes

 Note the `wait_until()` method.
-After modifying a load balancer, its status will be set to `PENDING_UPDATE`.
+After modifying a load balancer, its status is set to `PENDING_UPDATE`.
 While it is in that status, no further changes can be made.
-Once the changes have completed, the status will be set back to `ACTIVE`.
+Once the changes have completed, the status is set back to `ACTIVE`.
 All that `wait_until()` does is loop until the load balancer is ready.
 It is a convenient routine for processes that require intermediate steps that must complete before the next step is taken.

 Running the above code results in: